christiano84/Frontend-Mentor-Challenge-5/README.md

 It has over 800 lines of CSS, 260+ lines of HTML and 120+ lines of Javascript.
 It was done 'mobile first.'

-After looking at the specification I understood that these were the tasks I would ened to accomplish
+After looking at the specification I understood that these were the tasks I would have

 1. Create a website based on a design file without the use of software like Figma or Adobe
 2. Using Javascript program a tab section, a FAQ section and email validation with custom error message styling (The validation built